temporalio/documentation/docs/server/namespaces.md

 ## Conflict Resolution

 Unlike local namespaces which provide at-most-once semantics for Activity execution, Global Namespaces can only support at-least-once semantics.
-Temporal XDC relies on asynchronous replication of events across clusters, so in the event of a failover it is possible that Activity gets dispatched again on the new active cluster due to a replication task lag.
+[Temporal Multi-cluster Replication](/docs/server/multi-cluster) relies on asynchronous replication of events across clusters, so in the event of a failover it is possible that Activity gets dispatched again on the new active cluster due to a replication task lag.
 This also means that whenever Workflow execution is updated after a failover by the new cluster, any previous replication tasks for that execution cannot be applied.
 This results in loss of some progress made by the Workflow execution in the